tederickson/centura-contact/README.md

         * /contacts/search_first_name/{name}?wildcard={true}
         * /contacts/search_last_name/{name}?wildcard={true}

 1. Assign HTTP verbs - read is GET, create is POST, update is PUT or PATCH, delete is DELETE.
 I prefer additional small URIs to update part of resource instead of a PATCH with a lot of internal switching code.
-HEAD is a read that has no content, usually employed when you want to check if the resource has changed or the resource will fit in your storage.
+HEAD is a read that has no content, usually employed when you want to check if the resource has changed or if the resource will fit in your storage.

 # Implementation
 1. The schema.sql contains the database schema.